Promo text stripe

-The world’s largest archaeological museum has finally opened
+The world's largest archaeological museum will open this year

-In preparation for almost a decade, the Grand Egyptian Museum has now opened 12 rooms on a trial basis.
-An official opening date is awaited.
+In preparation for almost a decade, the Grand Egyptian Museum has already opened 12 rooms on a trial basis.
+Finally, the official opening date has been revealed: 3 July 2025.

 Opening image: photo by 2H Media on Unsplash